lil-lab/nccg/README.md

 You don't have to install 1-5 above.

-# Pre Requisite
+# Prerequisite

- - Java 8.0.
+ - Java 8.0

 # Section 1: Using Amazon AMI to do AMR Parsing